A-I-O/INTERFACE_GROUP_7/README.md

 A Python extension module that acts as a wrapper for the wxWidgets API.
 It allows developers to create native user interfaces that add zero additional overhead to the application. it has crossplatform capabilities that enable it to be deployed widely. the latest update includes PyPI which is easy to download and sue as an extension.
 ### Tkinter and PyPI for Pygame will be used in this project
-# Tkinter interface for retreaving .java files and checking for correct nesting
+## Tkinter interface for retreaving .java files and checking for correct nesting
 The interface imitates a file explorer system.
 It opens the window and allows the user to choose .java files from the files stored in the computer.
 After the file has been selected, it is then passed through the attached brackets checker code for errors.
-# Pygame framework for baseball scorekeeping
+## Pygame framework for baseball scorekeeping
-The interface allows a scorekeepe to record the scores of the various teams that have played the game. it computes the total score and puts it in a list. the interface has buttons to allow for recording of scores and submit button for saving.
+The interface allows a scorekeeper to record the scores of the various teams that have played the game. it computes the total score and puts it in a list. the interface has buttons to allow for recording of scores and submit button for saving.
 ### CONTRIBUTORS
 ANDAYI IVAN OTAKWA - COM/B/01-04543/2020
 SAMSON MWIRIGI - COM/B/01-04499/2020